Flipkart’s on-off-on-off-on-off deal to acquire Snapdeal is now officially dead

 The death of the deal appears to have been down to opposite early Snapdeal investors Kalaari Capital and Nexus Venture Partners, according to a Reuters report.
 According to the publication, roadblocks put up by Snapdeal killed negotiations.
 Founders Kunal Bahl and Rohit Bansal ultimately opted to remain independent and, with the backing of the two investors, are looking running a “stripped down” version of the service.
 That’s likely to mean more layoffs for Snapdeal’s 1,000-plus staff.
 The company let 500-600 employees go in a cost-cutting move made in February.

 SoftBank and Tiger Global, two major Snapdeal backers, were reportedly particularly keen on the Flipkart-Snapdeal alignment as it would get them equity in Flipkart, which has emerged as Amazon’s biggest e-commerce competitor.
-Flipkart, which has battled slowing growth and C-level changes over the past few years, appointed new CEO Kalyan Krishnamurthy in January and then went on to raise $1.4 billion in funding from eBay, Microsoft and Tencent in April at a valuation of $11.6 billion.Featured Image: https://www.flickr.com/photos/jonrussell/35451056184/Flickr UNDER A CC BY 2.0 LICENSE
+Flipkart, which has battled slowing growth and C-level changes over the past few years, appointed new CEO Kalyan Krishnamurthy in January and then went on to raise $1.4 billion in funding from eBay, Microsoft and Tencent in April at a valuation of $11.6 billion.Featured Image: Jon Russell/Flickr UNDER A CC BY 2.0 LICENSE

 0